ShoweryCellar34/Pentagram/README.md

 ## Platform support

-Penagram uses strictly cross-platform libraries \(Windows, Mac, and Linux support\) and [CMake](https://cmake.org/), tested on Arch linux X11 (with GNOME, idk if that matters), and has been tested on Windows 11/10.
+Ghoul Engine uses strictly cross-platform libraries \(Windows, Mac, and Linux support\) and [CMake](https://cmake.org/), and is tested on Arch linux with KDE plasma and Windows 11/10.

 ## Disclaimer

-Wayland is not supported as the restrictions on windows position query and modification with imgui \(internaly imgui calls a fuction that segfaults on wayland, may fix in the future.
-DO NOT EXPECT THIS\).
-Using linux works, but it is buggier that windows.
+Wayland can be used if you don't ever query or set the window position, this includes using imgui viewports.

 ## How to use with cmake